 If you already have your AWS environment set up, you must confirm that all the items in the checklist below are properly configured.
 Failure to do so can lead to difficulties in getting your SecureSphere deployment to work.
-More details are given in the Configuring AWS Infrastructure on page 24 chapter.
+More details are given in Configuring AWS Infrastructure on page 26.

 Configuration Step 1 Design the deployment.
-Determine which AWS components you will need and confirm that AWS Service Limits enable you to configure them all.
+Determine which AWS components you will need and confirm that your AWS Service Limits enable you to configure them all.
 2 Create the VPC.
 Make sure that the VPC exists and the web servers are already deployed in it.
 If this is not the case in your deployment, create the VPC at this point.
-For more information, see VPC (Virtual Private Cloud) on page 27.
+For more information, see VPC (Virtual Private Cloud) on page 28.
 3 Create the subnets.
 Create a subnet for each group of AWS components.
-For more information, see Subnets on page 29.
+For more information, see Subnets on page 30.
 4 Create a key pair.
 Key pairs are used to launch instances and to connect to them.
 For more information, see Key Pair on page 31.

-Configuration Step 5 Enable Internet Connection.
+5 Enable Internet Connection.
 Use either a NAT instance or an HTTP Proxy to enable routing traffic from the Management Server and Gateways to the internet (for example, for a syslog server), and to notify AWS of the success or failure of instance creation.
-For more information, see NAT Instance on page 31 and HTTP Proxy on page 32.
+For more information, see NAT Instance on page 32 and HTTP Proxy on page 33.
 6 Update route tables.
 An AWS route table corresponds to the route table of a physical router.
-For more information, see Route Table on page 33.
+For more information, see Route Table on page 34.
 7 Create Elastic Load Balancers.
-See Elastic Load Balancer "Elastic Load Balancers" on page 34.
-8 Elastic IP Addresses See Elastic IP Address on page 35.
+See Elastic Load Balancers on page 35.
+8 Elastic IP Addresses See Elastic IP Address on page 36.
 9 Create security groups.
 A security group corresponds to an internal firewall.
-For more information, see Security Groups on page 36.
-10 Elastic IP Addresses See Elastic IP Address on page 35.
-11 Create security groups.
-A security group corresponds to an internal firewall.
-For more information, see Security Groups on page 36.
+For more information, see Security Groups on page 37.